 *The gift is available in digital format only

-I printed The Lost Book of Herbal Remedies in a limited edition, with color pictures, containing 800+ plants and remedies made from them.
+I printed The Lost Book of Herbal Remedies with color pictures and it contains over 800+ plants and natural remedies made from them.

 Now you can find all you need to know about medicinal plants in one book.

-The Lost Book of Herbal Remedies will also become your field guide.
+The Lost Book of Herbal Remedies can also become your field guide.
 With it you can identify the beneficial plants growing around your house or when you go out foraging.

 Just scroll down, and click on the button below to get your own copy.